Accounting for multiplicity in machine learning benchmark performance: Non-identical 's and classifier dependency

 \subsection{Identical, dependent classifiers}

 Even though the different teams work independently, their resulting classifiers are not necessarily statistically independent.
-A classifier's ability to perform better than random guesses is due to the correlations between features and labels in the training set.
-In their training phase, different classifiers will pick up on many of the same features and correlations, regardless of which classifier they train.
+A classifier's ability to perform better than random guesses is due to dependencies between features and labels in the training sample.
+In their training phase, different classifiers will pick up on many of the same features and dependencies, regardless of which classifier they train.
 In addition, many teams will use different versions of related models, often pre-trained on the same data set.
 This scenario can be modelled by conditional independency.